-SFERS offers three types of retirement benefits:
+SFERS offers three types of retirement benefits for miscellaneous safety members:

 Service Retirement Benefit

 Under the SFERS pension plan, you can retire for service once you reach the qualifying age and years of credited service.

 When you retire for service, your monthly benefit is calculated using a formula based on your age at retirement, your years of credited service (accumulated time for periods during which you made contributions to plan), and your final compensation (your highest average pay).
 See Summary of Key Plan Provisions for service retirement formula.

 Your retirement benefit is paid to you on the last day of each month for the remainder of your lifetime and the lifetime of your qualified survivor (see “Survivor Benefits” for a definition of qualified survivor).